 If you don’t need it, if you’re keeping it for personal reasons, or if it’s not going to enhance the home’s appearance—declutter.
 (Whether that means you just take it out of the house, donate it, or throw it away is totally up to you.
 But it can’t stay in the house!)

 This can be a hard and emotionally taxing process, but it’s important to stay disciplined and focused on the task at hand.

 Personal belongings, keepsakes, and family heirlooms need to find a new home.

 If you’re looking to sell quickly, completing this step first will allow you to start showing the home sooner rather than later.
-Potential homebuyers are looking for their dream home and envisioning their families living with personal belongings and photographs may distract rather than attract.
+Potential homebuyers are looking for their dream home and envisioning their families living with their own personal belongings there.
+Your family’s photographs and other personal objects may distract rather than attract.

-In addition, do the same for furniture, area rugs, etc. Style preferences vary widely, so lean towards the conservative side when choosing what to keep and let go.
-It’s a tough formality to follow, but try your best to leave sentiment out of the decision making process for the sake of potential buyers.
+In addition, do the same for furniture, area rugs, and art.
+Style preferences vary widely, so lean toward the conservative side when choosing what to keep and let go.
+It’s a tough formality to follow, but try your best to leave sentiment out of the decision-making process for the sake of the sale.